basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/index.md

 6zY2mUCFPEoL834vYCDmPe
 ```

-As you can see, reading an object with multiple values will result in
+As you can see, reading an object with sibling values will result in
 some form of "multiple choices" response (e.g. `300 Multiple Choices` in
 HTTP).
+If you're using the HTTP interface and want to view all sibling

-If you want to view all objects using the HTTP interface, you can attach
+values, you can attach an `Accept: multipart/mixed` header to your
-an `Accept: multipart/mixed` header to your request:
+request:

 ```curl
 curl -H "Accept: multipart/mixed" \